ainthek/elite-trainers/README.sh.md

 - legal wife with 1 bike (26'' MTB)
 - and me having 2 bikes for my self (24'' BMX and 26'' MTB, which is more line 27,5'' when pumped)

-This range of wheel sizes is my main motivation for choosing elite as the brand ([see wheel sizes compatibility sheet](TODO: link))
+This range of wheel sizes is my main motivation for choosing EXCELENT elite as the brand ([see wheel sizes compatibility sheet](TODO: link))